-Solovki, the Special Purpose Solovetsky Camp (or SLON), was the first permanent concentration camp of the Soviet regime.
+Solovki, the Special Purpose Solovetsky Camp, was the first permanent concentration camp of the Soviet regime.
 (Its Russian acronym SLON spelled “Elephant”.)

 Set up in 1923 on a group of islands in the White Sea, it began with a mixed population of left-wing political opponents of the Bolsheviks (Anarchists, Socialist Revolutionaries) and criminals.
 Its purpose and the changing nature of the Soviet regime can be easily seen by comparing lists of its prisoners over three distinct periods.